History of Jalen Williams in Timeline

 Jalen Williams

-Jalen Devonn Williams, known as J-Dub, is a professional basketball player for the Oklahoma City Thunder in the NBA.
-He played college basketball at Santa Clara for three seasons before being drafted by the Thunder in the first round of the 2022 NBA draft.
-By 2025, he earned his first NBA All-Star Game selection and All-NBA Team honors, establishing himself as a prominent player in the league.
+Jalen Devonn Williams, known as J-Dub, is an American professional basketball player currently with the Oklahoma City Thunder (NBA).
+He played college basketball at Santa Clara for three seasons before being drafted 12th overall by the Thunder in 2022.
+In 2025, Williams earned his first NBA All-Star Game selection and All-NBA Team honors, culminating in an NBA championship the same year.
+He is a rising star in the NBA known for his versatile skill set and impact on the court.

-In 2025, Jalen Williams also recorded at least 25 points and five rebounds in three consecutive NBA Finals games, becoming the first player under the age of 25 to achieve such a streak since Shaquille O'Neal in 1995.
+In 1995, Shaquille O'Neal had a streak of at least 25 points and five rebounds in three consecutive NBA Finals games.
+Jalen Williams repeated this achievement under the age of 25 in the 2025 NBA Finals.

 Others born on this day/year